Everything about Doji Candlestick Pattern: Top 4 Exclusive patterns

 Doji candlesticks have been classified into multiple types and this classification is based on the position of the horizontal open-close line and the length of their wicks.

-Here are the main types of the Doji candlesticks.
+Here are the main types of the Doji candlesticks:

-1. Gravestone Doji:
+1. Gravestone Doji Candlestick Pattern:

-Gravestone-Doji-1024x536 Everything about Doji Candlestick Pattern: Top 4 Exclusive patterns.
+Gravestone-Doji-1024x536 Everything about Doji Candlestick Pattern: Top 4 Exclusive patterns

 As you can see in the picture above, the buyers here managed to push the prices well above the open, but later the sellers tried to counteract and in that attempt, they pushed the market back down.
+This shows that the bulls here are losing the tug of war and the market is ready to be reversed.This pattern is called the Gravestone Doji Candlestick Pattern.

-How to trade the Gravestone Doji?
+How to trade the Gravestone Doji Candlestick Pattern?

-To trade the Gravestone Doji, one shall follow these steps.
+To trade the Gravestone Doji , one shall follow these steps:

-But this can be done by Looking for a Gravestone Doji at the end of an uptrend.
+Identify the pattern: Identifying the Gravestone Doji candlestick could be confusing, but this can be done by looking for a Gravestone Doji at the end of an uptrend.
 This pattern has a small body (open and close are near each other) and a long upper shadow (wick) that reaches much higher than the body.

 Confirm the pattern: This can be done by checking a bearish reversal, the reversal could be spotted by checking a red candlestick that is following the gravestone candlestick.